jeff-wise/Elea/README.md

 day we could speak to a computer about the program we want, and it would build that program for us.
 This is impossible.
 Any program that is even a little interesting would be far too complex to declare verbally.
 In fact, the act of *declaring* any program is equivalent to constructing that program.
-The difference is in the execution of that program.
+Thus translation is not needed, given that some program declaration could be executed immediately.
+The point is that declaring a program is much harder that making in executable.
+But with modern techniques, a lot of the declaration is done at translation time.
+Requirements are never complete enough.
+What is needed are executable specifications.

 If the specification is complete, then it may be executed by any means -- perhaps a person manually performs the interpretation.
 The program could be like